patrickpr/trapdirector/README.md

 -  Update Icinga2 services based on rules for a host or hostgroup.
 The trap data is used to update the service status.
 -  See all traps received by the system.
 -  Write your own evaluation function in PHP for specific trap OIDs.
--  Decode OIDs to human readable names, including ability to add MIB files via Icingaweb2 GUI.
+-  Decode OIDs to human readable names, including ability to add MIB files via the Icingaweb2 GUI.

 Project status: [Stable release 1.0.3](https://github.com/patrickpr/trapdirector/releases)